We hope that you are able to find all the information you need about our school on our website.

 The safety and well-being of your children are our top priority and we are committed to working with other agencies to ensure all children are kept free from harm.
 A copy of our Child Protection policy can be viewed under policies.

-We have three Designated Safeguarding Officers in school who would be happy to talk to you about any safeguarding concerns you may have.
+We have four Designated Safeguarding Officers in school who would be happy to talk to you about any safeguarding concerns you may have.

 Behaviour and safety